johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 My aunts website is a node app that is containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
 Given that it is already in a container, this makes it a great candidate for porting to Azure Container Apps.

 So that's what we'll do in this post.
-But where I'm dropping in my aunts container, you could equally be dropping in your own.
+But where I'm building and deploying my aunt's container, you could equally be substituting your own.

 ## Bicep